 Even though that kind of situation is highly unlikely, there are still a few things you should be aware of before you participate in a sweat lodge.

-- Know How Many People Will Be In The Sweat Lodge.
 The typical number of people in a sweat lodge is eight to 12, but it can go up to two dozen in a traditional sweat lodge.
-The unusually large number of people in the Sedona sweat lodge run by James Arthur Ray–somewhere around 65 -- made it impossible to monitor the participants and know what kind of experience they were having.
+The unusually large number of people in the Sedona sweat lodge run by James Arthur Ray -- somewhere around 65 -- made it impossible to monitor the participants and know what kind of experience they were having.

-- Know Your Sweat Lodge Etiquette.
 Sweat lodges will vary in how they're run.
-Spas with sweat lodges called temezcals in Mexico expect your to wear some kind of light clothing.
+Spas with sweat lodges called temezcals in Mexico expect you to wear some kind of light clothing.
 At more traditional sweat lodges, you might be wrapped in towels or go naked (especially if it's not co-ed).
 At private sweat lodges, the person who invites you is responsible for instruction on clothing, behavior, and expectations.

-- If It Doesn’t Feel Right…Leave.
 A sweat lodge involves a high level of trust.
-In some sweat lodges you might be naked or wrapped in towels; in others you might wear light cotton clothing.
+In some sweat lodges, you might be naked or wrapped in towels; in others, you might wear light cotton clothing.
 But when it's done authentically you're entering a sacred space of healing.
 If someone is charging money for it, think twice.
 Traditional Native American healers don’t allow that (though it is customary to make "offerings.")
 Sexual overtures are another sign that something is wrong.